arl/spaghetto/README.md

  to generate your app documentation
  - [JSHint](http://jshint.com/) and [JSCS](http://jscs.info/) for code quality and style
  - and more...
+

-But Spaghetto is not just an assemblage of well-chosen libraries, it's also a light framework with a simple API and it provides you with the main features you'd except in a rich webapp :
+But Spaghetto is not just an assemblage of well-chosen libraries, it's also a light framework with a simple API and comes to you with the main features you'd except in a rich webapp :
 - a double [Bootstrap](http://getbootstrap.com/) navigation bar :
   - with tabs to switch from one component to another